-The operator is responsible to ensure that the specified maximum liquid temperature is not exceeded
+The operator is responsible for ensuring that the specified maximum liquid temperature is not exceeded.

-Temperature classification "T4...T1" is used when the liquid temperature varies and when the pump is required to be used in differently classified potentially explosive atmospheres.
-The customer is responsible for ensuring that the pump surface temperature does not exceed that permitted in its actual installed location.
+Temperature classification "Tx" is used when the liquid temperature varies and the pump could be installed in different hazarous atmospheres.
+In this case the user is responsible for ensuring that the pump surface temperature does not exceed that permitted in the particular hazardous atmosphere.